ZachBray/simple-binary-encoding-wiki/Cpp99-Users-Guide.md

 ### Fixed String Arrays

-When encoding things like financial symbols it often beneficial to encode these are fixed length character arrays.
+When encoding things like financial symbols it often beneficial to encode these as fixed length character arrays.
 SBE characters are single bytes.
 The default encoding is US-ASCII but it is possible to signify other encodings by using the characterEncoding attribute of the schema.
 In addition to the fixed array access method the following are provided.

-For encoding a put method is defined taking a source byte array with an source offset at which to begin copying.
+For encoding a put method is defined taking a source pointer at which to begin copying.
 The copy will always be for the size of the field.

-       car.putVehicleCode(VEHICLE_CODE, srcOffset);
+       car.putVehicleCode(VEHICLE_CODE);

 For decoding a get method is define taking destination byte array with an destination offset at which copy into to.

-        sb.append("\ncar.vehicleCode=")
+       char tmp[80];
-          .append(new String(buffer, 0, car.getVehicleCode(buffer, 0, buffer.length), car.vehicleCodeCharacterEncoding()));
+       car.getVehicleCode(tmp, sizeof(tmp));

 ### Constants

 Constants do not get read from the underlying buffer.
-Their value as defined in the schema is returned directly by the codec using the same API as non-constant fields.
+Their value as defined in the schema are returned directly by the codec using the same API as non-constant fields.

 ### Enumerations

-Choice from the message schema directly map to enums in Java.
+Choice from the message schema directly map to enums in C++.
 Encoding is as follows.

-    car.resetForEncode(directBuffer, bufferOffset)
+    car.resetForEncode(buffer, bufferOffset)
-       .available(BooleanType.TRUE)
+       .available(BooleanType::TRUE)
-       .code(Model.A);
+       .code(Model::A);

 Decoding is simply the reverse.